 Amnesty International said at least 12 people had died and hundreds were badly injured in unprovoked attacks on 20 October at the Lekki tollgate and Alaus, both wealthy districts of Nigeria’s commercial capital.
 It said CCTV cameras and streetlights had reportedly been switched off before soldiers fired on the crowd.
 Footage of the shootings circulated widely on social media.
 CNN quoted a witness as saying: ‘They were firing straight, directly at us, and a lot of people got hit.’
 The Nigerian newspaper Punch said 43 protesters and six police officers had been killed, adding that ‘hoodlums’ had attacked the peaceful protesters but also confronted the police.

 As unrest spread across Nigeria, President Muhammadu Buhari announced on 23 October that his government would meet the protesters’ demands, the BBC reported.
 He said at least 69 people had been killed – 51 civilians, 11 police officers and seven soldiers.
 A former general and coup leader, Buhari had expressed regret a day earlier for ‘innocent lives … lost’ but did not specifically mention the incident at Lekki, let alone condemn the shootings.
 He said scrapping the controversial squad had been seen as weakness by his government.
 His response further enraged protesters.

 A witness of what swiftly became known as the Lekki Massacre told the Guardian that four lorries of soldiers had arrived at the site of the #EndSars rallies.
 A curfew had been declared hours before the shooting but more than 1,000 protesters remained, defiant and braced for violence, though not expecting the onslaught that followed.
 After firing one volley in the air, the security forces began shooting at the fleeing crowds, the witness said.
 ‘They killed so many innocent souls.
 I was running away and they were chasing after us.
 People were dying instantly, as if it was a game.’

-The unrest has erupted only weeks after Buhari announced a triumphal year of celebrations of the 60th anniversary of Nigeria’s independence, with the theme, the Nigerian Guardian reported, of ‘Together Shall We Be’ to forge a more cohesive Nigeria.
+The unrest erupted only weeks after Buhari announced a triumphal year of celebrations of the 60th anniversary of Nigeria’s independence, with the theme of ‘Together Shall We Be’ to forge a more cohesive Nigeria, the Nigerian Guardian reported.
 But the country seems increasingly polarised: the Boko Haram insurgency is no nearer a resolution, with 27,000 people killed over the past eight years.
 Many of the young, cosmopolitan protesters at Lekki sport tattoos and dreadlocks.
-It seems a thoroughly modern and organised movement akin to Extinction Rebellion in its demographic sweep, photogenic savvy and progressive ambition.
-The northern states under sharia law, meanwhile, a 13-year-old boy sentenced to 10 years for blasphemy, a humanist detained for criticising Islam, and castration mandated for rapists.
+It seems a modern and organised movement akin to Extinction Rebellion in its demographic sweep, photogenic savvy and progressive ambition.
+In the northern states under sharia law, meanwhile, a 13-year-old boy has been sentenced to 10 years for blasphemy, a humanist detained for criticising Islam, and castration mandated for rapists.